LAW 3525 - Alternative Dispute Resolution

 On successful completion of this course, students will be able to:

-- Appreciation of the social relevance and historical context of DR models in Western and other social contexts; Capacity to identify and analyse the complex drivers of dispute behaviour in the community; Understanding of the theoretical models of dispute resolution and capacity to analyse their operation in both legal and social contexts
+- Demonstrate knowledge of the social relevance and historical context of DR models in Western and other social contexts; Capacity to identify and analyse the complex drivers of dispute behaviour in the community; active reflection of the theoretical models of dispute resolution and capacity to analyse their operation in both legal and social contexts

-- Development of basic mediation skills, including communication, analysis, and issue identification; Capacity to engage in simple dispute resolution systems design; Ability to adaptively apply ADR theory in varied practical contexts, including international, industrial, and socio political
+- Capacity to engage in advanced dispute resolution systems design; Ability to adaptively apply ADR theory in varied practical contexts, including international, industrial, and socio political

-- Sophisticated understanding of the ethical and legal ethical issues surrounding Dispute Resolution models and practice.
+- Demonstrate sophisticated understanding of the ethical and legal ethical issues surrounding Dispute Resolution models and practice, demonstrated through written verbal and roleplay communication.

 University Graduate Attributes